A #wanderlust Venice Adventure!

-We are looking back at the city as we prepare to head to one of the islands in the Venice lagoon – Burano, home to lace and risotto good enough for Keith Richards!
+We are looking back at our adventures in this magical city as we prepare to head to one of the islands in the Venice lagoon – Burano, home to lace and risotto good enough for Keith Richards!

 Heading To the Lace Capital Of The World!